SHIITAKE

 Through these mechanisms, shiitake intake tends to lower “bad” LDL cholesterol and triglycerides, supporting cardiovascular health.

-Shiitake can be particularly useful for those already taking statins or find them unsuitable due to the side-effects.
+Shiitake may be particularly useful for those already taking statins or find them unsuitable due to the side-effects.

 Collapsible content